danyanyam/ob_listener/README.md

 Fork of [official](https://github.com/ftexchange/ftx) examples repository

+At the moment, the repository contains functionality sufficient to communicate with the ftx API and listen to websockets.
+It is planned that in the future I will put these components together to configure the data collection system.

 ### TO-DO

 Must start downloading data from an arbitrary point in time, following the next algorithm: